Alaska earthquake measuring 7.5 triggers tsunami warning

-The quake hit at 1:54 p.m. in the ocean just south of the Alaska peninsula and was followed by aftershocks measuring 5.2 and 4.3.
+The quake hit at 1:54 p.m. in the ocean just south of the Alaska peninsula and was followed by multiple aftershocks measuring 5.2 and higher.

-It was initially estimated at 7.4 and then the magnitude was upgraded to 7.5.

 Southern California officials say there is no threat of tsunami off the coast here.